final-israel/pytest-ansible-playbook-runner/README.rst

   (to overcome the fact that you can't use ``ansible_playbook`` fixture to run setup/teardown for another fixture, because `pytest doesn't expect fixtures to have markers`_).
+* specify that teardown playbooks are skipped when a test case fails

 Example of simple custom fixture::